 Don is 37, and is a paraplegic as the result of a car accident when he was 25.
 He works full-time as a graphic artist and his support arrangements, which are moderate and managed by his family, have been in place for many years.
 He is not receiving any formal funded supports.
 Don’s existing wheelchair is showing signs of significant wear.

-After hearing about National Disability Insurance Scheme, Don visits our website and completes My Access Checker.
+After hearing about National Disability Insurance Scheme, Don visits our website and completes the NDIS Access Checklist.
 He is then prompted to ring us.
 Don and his wife Marion meet with one of our planners at their home.
 After confirming that Don is eligible become a participant in the scheme, together we explore his current needs and circumstances.
 Don and Marion indicate that his only current need is for a new wheelchair.